IBJ is proud to be at the forefront of implementation efforts for UN Sustainable Development Goal 16.

+These goals will help to determine the focus of international development initiatives for the future.
 While SDG 16 is one of 17 goals, it represents a large part of the lessons learned from the successes of SDG’s predecessor, the Millennium Development Goals (MDGs).
 With rule of law as the foundation of sustainable development, SDG 16 describes objectives that are fundamental to the success of all of the other goals.

 Rule of law is fundamental to sustainable development and is one of the most efficient and effective strategies to increase institutional capacity, ensure good governance and combat corruption.
 The international development community is increasingly aware of the interconnectedness of many development goals, and recognise that rule of law is the anchor, with other development goals depending upon its existence in order achieve results.

 The evidence can be seen in the distribution of impact for the MDGs, specifically those that resolved to improve health conditions, food security and to halve poverty.
 They were most effective in countries where good governance and Rule of Law is already established.
 While global statistics reflected improvements, those countries with the greatest need for development were left behind.
 With this in mind, SDG 16 and its focus on Rule of Law facilitates the success of all other goals, particularly in the areas of the world that need the most attention.

 Because of the interconnected nature of development, in order for sustainable health, security, and equality, or sustainable environmental policies to be established, a country benefits greatly from a solid foundation of Rule of Law.
 In practical terms this means that to maximise the efficiency of impact, SDG 16 must be developed in parallel with the other goals to reach their full potential.